 Only in the darkness can you see the stars.Martin Luther King Jr

 You do not need to be an astrophotographer to navigate your way through the sky or be a pro at using the telescopes.
 Instead, book a local stargazing tour with professional guides and let the stars lead you on your journey.

 Book: Dark Sky Project – Save 10% using the promo code NZTTPLAY.

 9. Visit Lake Alexandrina

 As we all know, Lake Tekapo is a top tourist destination in New Zealand and because of that, it can feel surprisingly busy over peak seasons.
 If you’d like a little peace and quiet whilst visiting the region, we recommend checking out the hidden gem that is Lake Alexandrina.

 Lake Alexandrina is only a short 13-minute drive from Lake Tekapo, on the other side of Mt John.

 Just like Lake Tekapo, it is unspoilt, but there are some key differences.
 The water here is dark and mysterious.
-It is also a smaller lake than Lake Tekapo.
+It is also a smaller lake than Lake Tekapo, which is one of the largest lakes in New Zealand.
 This tranquil and peaceful lake is gorgeous and the perfect stop for an afternoon stroll.

 Trout and Salmon fishing may not be the most popular tourist attraction but it certainly is a local favourite – and you can get in on the action too!